kvsankar/ancient-eclipse-pairs/README.md

 Find pairs of eclipses (solar and/or lunar) visible from the same location within a specified time period, focusing on ancient historical dates before 3000 BC.

+## Human Note

+A friend asked me if AI can find two instances of eclipse from same location before 3000 BC within 15 day period.
+Eclipse can be either lunar or solar.
+I told him that it was possible and that it would need agentic AI.
+Here's the result with Claude Code.
+My contribution is some iterative prompting and this paragraph called "Human Note."

 ## The Challenge

 > "Find two instances of eclipse from same location before 3000 BC within 15 day period.
 Eclipse can be both lunar and solar."